Information about Art, Drama and Music.

 Art provides the opportunity for all students to succeed in a variety of disciplines.
 Whilst some students may shine in all aspects of art others may shine in specific areas.

-At Birkdale we aim for all Key Stage 3 students to experience these disciplines from the basics of drawing and shading to the more advanced techniques of painting, print making and sculpting.
+At Birkdale we aim for all Foundation Stage students to experience these disciplines from the basics of drawing and shading to the more advanced techniques of painting, print making and sculpting.

 "Art, craft and design embody some of the highest forms of human creativity